SikongJueluo/cc-utils/README.md

 - **Type-Safe:** Built with TypeScript for robust development.

 ### 5. Core Libraries
 - **`ChatManager`:** A powerful manager for `chatBox` peripherals that handles message queuing, cooldowns, and asynchronous sending/receiving.
-See the [ChatManager Documentation](docs/ChatManager.md) for more details.
+See the [ChatManager Documentation](./docs/ChatManager.md) for more details.
-- **`ccLog`:** A robust logging library with automatic, time-based log file rotation.
+- **`ccStructLog`:** A modern, structured logging library inspired by Python's `structlog`.
+It provides a flexible, extensible framework based on processors, renderers, and streams, designed for CC:Tweaked.
+See the [ccStructLog Documentation](./docs/ccStructLog.md) for more details.
 - **`PeripheralManager`:** A utility for easily finding and requiring peripherals by name or type.
 - **`CraftManager`:** A library for parsing and executing crafting recipes from Create mod packages.